TMJ Treatment

 • Age; common among people between the ages of 20 and 40

-Signs and Symptoms of TMD
+Signs & Symptoms of TMJ Disorder

-Common symptoms associated with TMD are:
+Common symptoms associated with this condition include:

 • Pain or tenderness in your jaw